🐌 No Delivery of Speed Post in 12 Days: 768 KM Undelivered – A Case for Urgent Postal Reform

 | Delivery Status on 20/02/2025 | Undelivered | Destination: Faridabad (PIN 121003) |

-The distance between the point of dispatch (Mirzapur) and the point of delivery (Faridabad) is approximately 768 kilometres by road.
-Despite the department’s self-proclaimed standard of delivering posts across India within seven days, this consignment remained undelivered after 12 days.
+Overall, the distance between the dispatch point (Mirzapur) and the delivery point (Faridabad) spans approximately 768 kilometres by road.
+Despite this, and despite the department’s self-proclaimed standard of delivering posts across India within seven days, the consignment remained undelivered after 12 days.

-The failure to deliver a premium, time-bound service like Speed Post within a reasonable timeframe has far-reaching consequences that extend beyond the inconvenience to the individual.
+In particular, failing to deliver a premium, time-bound service like Speed Post within a reasonable timeframe carries consequences that extend well beyond one individual’s inconvenience.

-- Disruption of Citizen’s Lives: Citizens rely on the postal service for secure and timely transmission of crucial documents.
-A delay of this magnitude disrupts personal and professional affairs, demonstrating a lack of respect for the recipient’s urgency.
+- Disruption of Citizens’ Lives: Citizens rely on the postal service to transmit crucial documents securely and on time.
+Consequently, a delay of this magnitude disrupts personal and professional affairs and signals a lack of respect for the recipient’s urgency.

-- Questioning Governance Quality: The complainant rightly asks whether a 12-day delay for a 768 km distance is not a reflection of “mismanagement” and the provision of “third-grade services” by a government that pledges “good governance.
+- Questioning Governance Quality: Additionally, the complainant rightly asks whether a 12-day delay over a 768 km distance reflects anything other than “mismanagement” — and whether it amounts to “third-grade services” from a government that pledges “good governance.”

-The grievance describes these incidents as a “pattern of inefficiency.”
-If standard operations cannot ensure the timely delivery of a Speed Post item between two locations in the same general region, it suggests:
+Notably, the grievance describes these incidents as part of a broader “pattern of inefficiency.”
+Indeed, if standard operations cannot guarantee the timely delivery of a Speed Post item within the same general region, this repeated no delivery of speed post pattern points to several conclusions:

-- Logistical Bottlenecks: A breakdown in the internal transfer and sorting mechanisms.
+- Logistical Bottlenecks: First, internal transfer and sorting mechanisms may be breaking down.

-- Potential Undermining of Public Sector: The complainant raises a grave concern that such intentional lapses could be used to justify privatization by eroding confidence in public sector management.
+- Potential Undermining of the Public Sector: Most concerning, the complainant raises the possibility that such lapses could be deliberate — used to justify privatization by eroding public confidence in government-run services.

 - Officer Concerned: Sh.
 Ram Aasre Yadav (Superintendent of Post Offices)